-The present study provided an overview of how park availability, features, and quality are distributed by income and race/ethnicity in Greenville County in 2013 and 2017.
+The present study provided an overview of how park availability, features, and quality are distributed by income and race/ethnicity in Greenville County.
 However, the current study had several limitations that should be taken into account.
-First, the unit of analysis was block groups, which is comparable to several past studies on similar topics.
-However, other geographic areas, such as census tracts, municipal planning districts, zip codes, or locally-defined neighborhoods may be equally useful for examining these issues.
+First, our unit of analysis was block groups, which is comparable to several past studies on similar topics.
+However, other geographic areas, such as census tracts, municipal planning districts, postal codes, zip codes, or locally-defined neighborhoods may be equally useful for examining these issues.
 Additionally, we defined parks as being in a block group if they intersected the block group boundary, whereas future research may wish to examine more complex measures of availability and accessibility.
 Another limitation was that, given our detailed emphasis on local park availability, features, and quality, resources such as state parks, private parks, church facilities, school grounds, and other recreation facilities were not examined.
 Further, not all of the park facilities and amenities audited could be included in the analyses due to a lack of variability for some (too scarce or non-existent).
-It is also important to note that in 2013 and 2017 only one-third of the block groups in Greenville County contained parks.
-Our sample sizes for both points of collection (n=85, n=88) were relatively small for the analyses that considered only block groups that contained parks, which may have limited the ability to detect differences between the groups on factors such as facilities and quality.
-Additionally, a few extra parks were selected to be included in 2017, and many, but not all, of the same parks that were evaluated in 2013 were also evaluated in 2017.
-As well, while consistent methods and analyses were applied in 2013 and 2017, the trained research assistants evaluating the parks were different.
+Additionally, it is important to note that since only 1/3 of the block groups in Greenville County contained parks, our sample size (n=85) was relatively small for the analyses that considered only block groups that contained parks which may have limited the ability to detect differences between the groups on factors such as facilities and quality.
 Finally, for park amenities, we examined multiple groups of features that might support park use and enjoyment (e.g., safety amenities, quality amenities), but not specific individual amenities (e.g., lighting, restrooms).
 Certainly, opportunities exist to continue to explore how park-related factors vary by socioeconomic status and race/ethnicity in Greenville County and beyond.